nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 which this appointment occurs.
 The `TimePeriod` class provides a function to check whether a time period overlaps with another time period. `TimePeriod` is also used to calculate the urgency of the appointment, assigning the appointment either `High`, `Medium` or `Low` urgency.

+### Undo feature

+The undo feature allows the users to undo the previous command and go back to the state before executing that command.

+#### Implementation

+To implement the undo feature, we need to record the status of PlaceBook after executing a certain command, so that we can restore PlaceBook to its previous status by using that piece of recorded information.

+We use a `State` to describe the status of PlaceBook at a certain time.
+The `State` contains a `Contacts`, a `Schedule`, a `Predicate<Person>`, a `Predicate<Appointment>` and a `command word`.
+After every execution of the normal commands, we create a new `State` instance to record the status of PlaceBook after executing that command.
+This `State` instance is like a snapshot of the PlaceBook at a certain moment.

+In order to manage the different states, we have a `HistoryStates` class which has a data structure inside to store all the `State`.
+Stack and linked list are ususlly used to store the history states.
+In PlaceBook, we use a linked list in `HistoryStates`.
+After the execution of a normal command, a new `State` instance is created, and then we add this new `State` to the end of the linked list in `HistoryStates`.
+When an `undo` command is encountered, we simply remove the last node of the linked list, so the current state pointer points to the previous node.
+When there are no more nodes in the linked list except the initial state, the `undo` command cannot be executed and the `HistoryStates` will thrown a `NoHistoryStates` exception.

 ### AddApp feature